paskal/datadog-parser/README.md

 ### Read log from file

-To run datadog-parser against `sample.csv`, run `docker-compose up`.
+To run datadog-parser against [sample.csv](sample.csv), run `docker-compose up`.
 You can alter the `volumes` block to mount a different file and pass application options using the `environment` block.

 ### Application parameters